ebenezerbediam89/Data-Analysis-Portfolio-/README.md

 My data journey began in 2019 after my BSc in mathematics at the University of Douala.
 This discovery of the many advantages of transforming data into information to give companies a considerable competitive edge led me to take a Master's degree in mathematical modelling in economics and finance, as well as several online certificates in a variety of fields.

 My background in mathematics made it much easier for me to learn, integrate and use the various software programmes that were essential to achieving my objectives.
-I officially began my data education with coursera with their: Data Science: Foundations using R Specialization (Here!!!), followed by: IBM Data Analyst Professional Certificate (Here!!!).
+I officially began my data education with coursera with their: Data Science: Foundations using R Specialization (https://www.coursera.org/specializations/data-science-foundations-r?), followed by: IBM Data Analyst Professional Certificate (https://www.coursera.org/professional-certificates/ibm-data-analyst).

 # Projects Description Examples